bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

 Eventually, the recursive reductions must lead to an elementary base case that can be solved by some other method.

 Otherwise, the recursive algorithm will loop forever.
 The most common way to satisfy this condition is to reduce to one or more smaller instances of the same problem.
+So the sequence of smaller problems must eventually converge on the base case.

+### Why Recursion?

+Recursive code is generally concise and easy to write than iterative equivalent.
+Recursion is most useful for tasks than can be defined in terms of similar subtasks.
+For example, sort, search and traversal problems often have simple recursive solutions.

+### Recursion and Memory

+Each recursive call makes a new copy of that method in memory.
+Once a method ends and returns some data, the copy of that returning method is removed from memory.

+### Fibonacci Sequence

 Now, let's take look at a few examples.

-#### Fibonacci Sequence

 The Fibonacci sequence 1,1,2,3,5,8,13,21,34 is defined as:

 ![Fibonacci Sequence](/assets/images/fibonacci.png)